0xCoto/Virgo/paper.md

 this problem by providing non-experts with a tool to collect and interpret data from radio telescopes, without requiring expertise in digital signal processing and software engineering.
-Example use cases include classroom experiments in which students build a small-aperture antenna, and with the help of `Virgo`, manage to obtain adequate data to map out the galactic distribution of neutral hydrogen and/or derive the rotation curve of the Milky Way.
+Example use cases include classroom experiments in which students build a small-aperture antenna connected to a low-noise amplifier followed by an SDR, and with the help of `Virgo`, manage to obtain adequate data to map out the galactic distribution of neutral hydrogen and/or derive the rotation curve of the Milky Way.

 An example observation of the 21-cm hydrogen line acquired and processed with `Virgo` is shown in \autoref{fig:example}.